joepalermo/joepalermo.github.io/_posts/2021-01-24-reflections-on-program-synthesis-and-deep-learning.md

 DeepMind and OpenAI have [both](https://arxiv.org/abs/1904.01557) [trained](https://arxiv.org/abs/2010.14701) fairly large transformer models on it, treating it as a sequence-to-sequence problem where the input is the question statement and the output is the answer.
 It's a testament to the power of deep learning that this works at all.
 If you restrict concern to the arithmetic problems it's like trying to implement a pocket calculator within the weights of a neural network.
 Yes, amazing that it kinda works, but I'm quite confident that the first systems that satisfactory solve this dataset won't look like that.

 I believe that the right way to solve this problem is via program synthesis.

-That's also how humans do it.
+Notably that's also how humans do it.
+When you look at problems like these you'll first figure out what the problem is asking for, then you'll compose a sequence of symbolic computations which produce the answer.
+In other words you'll construct an algorithm to compute the answer.
+In fact, you might get the algorithm right and yet make mistake in the calculation (since you're not a computer).

+For computers, the calculation part is trivial.
+It's the construction of algorithm for each problem which is the interesting challenge.

+Once you define a set of operators that can be composed to construct a program in the form of a compute graph, the problem reduces to a form of search.
+Here deep learning can become useful again.
+As Chollet notes: *"...there are two exciting research areas to combine the strengths of deep learning with the strengths of program synthesis.
+The first one is: discrete programs that incorporate deep learning components.
+And the second one is: deep learning models that inform discrete search and that improve its efficiency instead of using hard-coded heuristics."*